 Connectors are the key element for exchanging data in International Data Spaces.
 They enable communication to take place between the participating companies and/or their platforms via the internet.
 Their key tasks include the establishment of secure communication, sovereign data exchange and company authentication.
 Until now, companies had to adapt and further develop such connectors for their own specific applications.
 This meant they had to be fully familiar with the International Data Spaces reference architecture model.

 By means of the Silicon Economy IDS Integration Toolbox it is now much easier for logistics companies to connect up to the IDS.
 This development includes guidelines and a software library.
 A Wrapper functions as an adapter and connector between a service or platform and the connector: by cutting off all application-specific functionalities, it eliminates essential configuration steps such as setting up connections or securing identities. »In this way, companies can focus directly on their use case«, explains Silicon Economy expert Jens Leveling, who helped to develop the tool.
 The toolbox, in turn, enables companies to further develop the Wrapper, to make it more intelligent and equip it with more functions.
 This allows them to extend their own software or implement new services.

 Like all Silicon Economy developments, the IDS Integration Toolbox is an open source software available free of charge.
 It will soon be accessible via the Silicon Economy repository.
 This demonstrates once again that the Silicon Economy is leveraging its potential to put the already existing components for digital logistics together in a »Big Picture« to put them to use on a large-scale.

 Piloting in real supply chain

-By piloting the Wrapper Toolbox in the »Supply Chain Execution« use case, the Silicon Economy researchers were able to generate valuable feedback and integrate real-life requirements in the Wrapper Toolbox and in the Connector.
+By piloting the IDS Integration Toolbox in the »Supply Chain Execution« use case, the Silicon Economy researchers were able to generate valuable feedback and integrate real-life requirements in the Toolbox and in the Connector.

 Picture: Adobe Stock/Fraunhofer IML